 When he originally came up with the idea to create a luxury group, he faced skepticism from industry insiders.
 These critics argued that it just didn’t make sense to put together such a group since it had not been done before.

 The first fashion brand to become part of the LVMH family would be luxury goods company Financiere Agache in 1984, the owner of Christian Dior, and department store Le Bon Marche.
 Arnault’s mother was fascinated with Christian Dior and the fact that its parent had gone bankrupt and the French government was looking for someone to save it.
 It is for this reason that Arnault realized this was the perfect move to begin his acquisitions at a relatively low cost.
-Arnault thought that the brand had much potential and was under-evaluated.
+Arnault thought that the brand had lots of potential and was under-evaluated.

 In the years that followed, acquisitions have continued until this point: wines and spirits companies, Dom Perignon, Moet & Chandon, Hennessy, and many others.
 LVMH is also Louis Vuitton, Marc Jacobs, Christian Dior, Sephora, Tiffany & Co, and many more.